Economy of Finland: Industry

 Since the 1990s, Finnish industry, which for centuries had relied on the country's vast forests, has become increasingly dominated by electronics and services, as globalization led to a decline of more traditional industries.
 Outsourcing resulted in more manufacturing being transferred abroad, with Finnish-based industry focusing to a greater extent on R&D and hi-tech electronics.

+Finland has also attracted significant investment in digital infrastructure.
+In September 2026, Google announced plans to invest €13 billion in AI and digital infrastructure in the country over 2027-2028, including data centers, grid upgrades and clean-energy projects.

 Electronics

 The Finnish electronics and electrotechnical industry has evolved from early electrical machinery manufacturing in the late 19th century to a major contributor to global telecommunications and industrial automation.
-During the 1990s and early 2000s, Nokia became one of the world’s leading mobile phone producers, and Finland briefly held a dominant position in global mobile phone market and network infrastructure.
-Although Nokia’s consumer market share declined after 2010, the company remains a significant global supplier of 5G networking equipment through Nokia Networks.
+During the 1990s and early 2000s, Nokia became one of the world's leading mobile phone producers, and Finland briefly held a dominant position in global mobile phone market and network infrastructure.
+Although Nokia's consumer market share declined after 2010, the company remains a significant global supplier of 5G networking equipment through Nokia Networks.
 Finnish industry today emphasizes high-technology components, measurement systems, and automation solutions.
 Examples are firms such as Vaisala who specialize in meteorological instrumentation and ABB Finland producing industrial robotics and power systems.
-Strong investment in research and development—regularly among the highest per capita in the world— continues to support innovation in Finland’s advanced electronics manufacturing and telecommunications technology.
+Strong investment in research and development—regularly among the highest per capita in the world— continues to support innovation in Finland's advanced electronics manufacturing and telecommunications technology.